 Thanks to Turning the Tide and Triple P, the mother said that “now our lives have changed for the better - the bitterness that was between us is gone,” adding that there had also been a positive impact on her relationship with her other two children.
 Above all, she said, the service “bridged and repaired my relationship with my son”.
 She said she now felt “equipped with the coaching approach to deal with any behaviour problems, should they arise.”

-It’s not only the real-life stories that illustrate the worth of these programmes.
+Indeed, it’s not only the real-life stories that illustrate the worth of these programmes.
 Many sites across the UK & Ireland offer Triple P to families engaged with children’s social care.
-Projects like “Turning the Tide” are based on a Social Impact Bond approach, with a focus on clearly demonstrating the financial benefits of the programme alongside the social impact.
+Projects like “Turning the Tide”, predicated on a Social Impact Bond approach, focus on clearly demonstrating the financial benefits of the programme alongside the social impact.
 The British Medical Association have reported estimated economic benefits of £5.05 for every pound invested in the Triple P system, made up of both savings and revenue due to:

 Learn more about why Triple P is different